Office of Reference & Information

 Often used for educational purposes, this pamphlet illustrates the process through which legislation advances before it becomes a state law as it walks the reader through each step.
 Complete with photographs of the Senate and House Chambers, this publication contains detailed summaries of the various stages of the legislative process, including introduction of the bill, committee study, floor action and action by the Governor.
 It also includes a table with graphics depicting each of the steps.

-View the A Bill Becomes Law Online
+On the web: A Bill Becomes Law

 Blog - Today in the Legislature